Rise of the Dragon: Reception

 Rise of the Dragon was a commercial hit; Craig Ritchie of Retro Gamer later called it "very successful".

 Computer Gaming World stated that Rise of the Dragon more effectively depicted a cyberpunk atmosphere than other games.
 The magazine liked the story, non-text parser interface, audio, and the fact that completing the arcade sequences was optional, and concluded that the game "is not only an outstanding product in its own right, but points the way for the future of graphic adventures".
 Dragon gave the game 5 out of 5 stars.

 The One gave the Amiga version of Rise of the Dragon an overall score of 92%, noting "evident" stylistic influence from Blade Runner, and praising the game's graphics, stating that "Rise of the Dragon has probably some of the most detailed artwork yet seen in an adventure".
 The One calls Rise of the Dragon a "very entertaining futuristic tale, with plenty of challenge" and praises the game's plot twists, and the game's multiple endings.
 The One also expresses the need for lateral thinking in regards to the game's puzzles, stating that the player must "put a lot of thought into what [they're] doing".
 The One criticises the controls and UI, calling the controls "a little limiting", and expresses that they require getting used to.
 The One's review of the DOS version of Rise of the Dragon echoed the opinion of the Amiga version, giving it 89%, and praising its graphics and "near-faultless" design.

+Jim Trunzo reviewed Rise of the Dragon in White Wolf #30 (Feb., 1992), rating it a 4 out of 5 and stated that "Rise of the Dragon mesmerizes the gamer, drawing him into the story within the first half hour of play.
+And once in the claws of the Dragon, there really is no way out.
+Unless you can destroy him."

 In 1991, Rise of the Dragon won a Special Award for Artistic Achievement from Computer Gaming World.
 In 1996, the magazine ranked it as the 83rd best game of all time, stating: "So good that a rival publisher tried to steal it, this cyberpunk game used rotoscoping, hot spot mapping, and cinematic cuts long before they were standard", and the 12th most innovative computer game for pioneering of "using a dynamic, hot-spotted map as the game world travel interface".
 In 1991, PC Format named Rise of the Dragon one of the 50 best computer games ever.
 The editors wrote: "When you do finish marvelling at the excellent on-screen graphics, you'll want to get right into the action too".

 Electronic Gaming Monthly deemed the Sega CD version "an almost perfect translation of the PC title".
 Though they criticized the absence of replay value, they approved of the gritty tone and "atmospheric" graphics, and scored it a 7.6 out of 10.

 A Computer Games Strategy Plus retrospective in 2000 summarized Rise of the Dragon as "an underrated classic [...] way ahead of its time".